WHAT TYPES OF CUSTODY ARE THERE?

-There are two types of custody in Virginia – legal custody and physical custody.
-Legal custody refers to the care of the minor child or children and the ability to make decisions related to the minor child such as education, medical, and religious upbringing.
+There are two types of child custody in Virginia – legal custody and physical custody.
+Legal custody refers to the care of the minor child or children and the ability to make important decisions for the child, such as his or her education, medical, and religious upbringing.
 When possible, both parents should be involved in making major decisions for the child.
 Physical custody describes where the child lives and according to what schedule.
 It refers to the daily routine care of the child.
 Physical custody is often referred to as visitation or parenting time.

 - The age and physical and mental condition of the child, giving due consideration to the child’s changing developmental needs;